Pixel-Softwares-com/statistics/docs/overview.md

   - OperationConditions ( AggregationConditions , JoinConditions  , WhereConditions) .
   - Ordering

-- OperationsTempHolders Classes : They are a temporary boxes to hold the OperationGroups before passing them to DataResource object .
+- OperationsTempHolders Classes : They are temporary boxes to hold the OperationGroups before passing them to DataResource object .